Persuasion marketing is about fostering trust with your customers and inducing them to buy from you in the shortest time possible.

 For instance, preaching that a product gives glowing skin in four days might not be enough to sway buyers.
 Instead of boosting your sales, it might come off as a ploy to make them buy.

 Getting customers to switch brands is more complicated than it sounds.
-But you can knock it out of the park with these 25 persuasion methods.
+But you can knock it out of the park with these 20 persuasion marketing methods.

 Adding the tactics to your marketing toolkit lets you win more sales with less effort.